 General Considerations when Managing Patients with Bacterial Enteric Infections

-Oral or IV hydration therapy (if indicated) should be given to patients with diarrhea (AIII).
+Oral or IV rehydration therapy (if indicated) should be given to patients with diarrhea (AIII).

 Diagnostic fecal specimens should be obtained prior to initiation of empiric antimicrobial therapy.